 WindForS was founded to investigate the effect of complex, hilly terrain on wind energy.

-In this research update, Dr. Daniel Leukauf from the KIT Institute of Meteorology and Climate Research – Atmospheric Environmental Research (IMK-IFU) shares the results of research he carried out in the WINSENT project to develop a wind energy test facility.
+In this update, Dr. Daniel Leukauf from the KIT Institute of Meteorology and Climate Research – Atmospheric Environmental Research (IMK-IFU) shares results from the WINSENT project to develop a wind energy test facility.

 Slopes in mountainous and hilly terrain are often forested since the steep terrain does not allow for farming.
 Thus, forests are rather common in complex terrain and the distribution of the forests is often very irregular.
 For wind power applications, one has to consider the impact of the trees on the flow, as well as the turbulence resulting from the shear.

 Existing wind and weather models don’t always do a good job of capturing the effect of trees.
 One of the most commonly used models is the Weather research and Forecasting model, WRF.
 In this project, we’ve implemented a forest drag parameterization (Shaw and Schumann, 1992).